 Together with Johan Marais, author of 'Great Tuskers of Africa' and 'In Search of Africa's Great Tuskers', explore the intriguing world of elephants, from the comfort of a vehicle, boat or canoe.
 Learn about elephant matriarchs, bachelors, mock charges, herd hierarchies, tusks, grace and so much more.
-Still hunted across Africa in large numbers for their ivory, our continent's heritage is in danger and the focus of this workshop is not only on their physical characteristics and social behaviour, but also on their conservation.
+Still hunted across Africa in large numbers for their ivory, our continent's heritage is in danger and the focus of this workshop is not only on their physical characteristics and social behavior but also on their conservation.
 A typical elephant world workshop runs for five days.

 Baines' conference facilities include: